microsoft/MLOpsPython/docs/getting_started.md

 ## Create an Azure DevOps Azure ML Workspace Service Connection

-Install the **Azure Machine Learning** extension to your organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml), so that you can set up a service connection to your AML workspace.
+Install the **Azure Machine Learning** extension to your organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml).
+We use this to set up a service connection to your AML workspace.

 Create a service connection to your ML workspace via the [Azure DevOps Azure ML task instructions](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml) to be able to execute the Azure ML training pipeline.
 The connection name specified here needs to be used for the value of the `WORKSPACE_SVC_CONNECTION` set in the variable group above.